 Chinese Salt (optional)

 Separate the florets of the cauliflower.
 Wash and dry them on a kitchen towel.
 In a bowl, mix chickpea flour, 1 tbsp cornstarch and rice flour.
 Add a pinch of salt and pepper and schezwan sauce.
-Also add a tsp of soy sauce and some vinegar.
-Mix it all together with about 1/4 cup water to make a thick batter.
+Also add a teaspoon of soy sauce and some vinegar.
+Mix it all together with about ¼ cup water to make a thick batter.
 Drop the cauliflower florets and coat them evenly with the batter.
 Refrigerate for 30 minutes or so, for the flavors to seep in.

 Toward the end of 30 minutes, heat oil in a pan.
 Remove the cauliflower florets from the marinade and fry them till golden brown.
 Remove and place on paper towels to remove excess oil.

-Heat a tsp of oil and chilli oil in a pan.
+Heat a teaspoon of oil and chilli oil in a pan.
 Once hot, add ginger and garlic, saute till flavorful.
 Next, add spring onion whites, green chilli and green pepper.
 Cook on high flame for a couple of minutes.
 Then add some schezwan sauce and mix well.
 Pour in the cornstarch mixture, mix well and cook on medium flame till the sauce is thick and translucent.
 Add the fried cauliflower florets and mix well, coating each piece with the sauce.

 Once it is well coated and dry, turn down the flame and serve immediately, topped with spring onion greens.